penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-refteachers-refteacher.md

 ## teacherFrameTemplate

-Templates with teacher on-call assignment preferences.
+Template with teacher's preferences in the on-call service.

 `teacherFrameTemplate`